twknab/gear_list_MEVN/README.md

 - `npm install` from `~/server` to get server-side packages.
 - Update `~/src/services/UserService` baseURL to reflect your localhost or local network IP.
 - (1) Make sure `mongod` is running.
 (2) from `~/` run `npm run serve` and (3) from `~/server` run `npm start`.
-- Load https://localhost:8080 to see the application running locally.
+- Load [localhost:8080](https://localhost:8080) to see the application running locally.

 ## To Do

-- Per your late night divergence, try trimming down your button components to just the buttons, and inserting them into your responsive columns that way.
-It may work better with less craze..
-- Setup Session (express-session)?
-- Get data via session-id to display user info on dashboard.
+- Add Gear List model

 ## Features

-- User Login and Registration (Password Hashing/Decryption)
+- ✅ User Login and Registration (Password Hashing/Decryption)
+- ✅ Gear Item Creation
 - Gear List Creation
-- Gear Item Creation
 - Add a Gear Item to a Gear List
 - Remove a Gear Item from a Gear List
 - Edit Gear Item (Name, Description, Weight)